naomieow/betamine/README.md

 Once running this will start up the server on `localhost` with the port `25565` (the default Minecraft server port), which you'll be able to connect to through your Minecraft client.

 ### Caveats
-- I've had some issues getting this to work on Windows, if anyone has any ideas I'd love to hear them!
 - I need to improve the pinging logic for the server.
 If you're having trouble seeing the server on your list after you add it, hitting the "Refresh" button a few times seems to help...

 ## Roadmap